ktaylor63/southeast/site/content/news/review-will-find-if-rare-songbird-needs-endangered-species-act-protection.md

 Today’s announcement begins a 60-day period during which the Service invites information on Bicknell’s thrush.
 In particular, the agency requests information about impacts to the species from climate change, operations of wind and telecommunication projects, and mercury accumulation.
 Following the review, the Service will issue a 12-month finding on the petition.

-The 90-day finding can be accessed [here](http://www.ofr.gov/inspection.aspx) on August 14, 2012, and at the [Federal eRulemaking Portal](http://www.regulations.gov) starting August 15\.
+The 90-day finding can be accessed [here](http://www.ofr.gov/inspection.aspx) on August 14, 2012, and at the [Federal eRulemaking Portal](http://www.regulations.gov) starting August 15.
 Information may be submitted by one of the following methods:

-*   Federal eRulemaking Portal: [http://www.regulations.gov](http://www.regulations.gov).
+- Federal eRulemaking Portal: [http://www.regulations.gov](http://www.regulations.gov).
 Follow the instructions for submitting comments to Docket No. FWS-R5-ES-2012-0056.
-*   U.S. mail or hand-delivery: Public Comments Processing, Attn: Docket No. FWS-R5-ES-2012-0056; Division of Policy and Directives Management; U.S. Fish and Wildlife Service; 4401 N. Fairfax Drive, MS 2042-PDM; Arlington, VA 22203.
+- U.S. mail or hand-delivery: Public Comments Processing, Attn: Docket No. FWS-R5-ES-2012-0056; Division of Policy and Directives Management; U.S. Fish and Wildlife Service; 4401 N. Fairfax Drive, MS 2042-PDM; Arlington, VA 22203.

 Information must be received on or before October 15, 2012\.
 The Service will post all comments on [http://www.regulations.gov.](http://www.regulations.gov) This generally means the agency will post any personal information provided through the process.
 The Service is not able to accept email or faxes.

 More resources:

-*   Bicknell's thrush fact sheet [(PDF)](http://www.fws.gov/northeast/PDF/Bicknells.pdf)
+- Bicknell's thrush fact sheet [(PDF)](http://www.fws.gov/northeast/PDF/Bicknells.pdf)
-*   Specific information needs on Bicknell's thrush [(PDF)](http://www.fws.gov/northeast/PDF/20120531_BThrush90d_InfoNeeds.pdf)
+- Specific information needs on Bicknell's thrush [(PDF)](http://www.fws.gov/northeast/PDF/20120531_BThrush90d_InfoNeeds.pdf)
-*   Bicknell's thrush, climate change and range map [(web article)](http://www.fws.gov/northeast/climatechange/stories/bicknellsthrush.html)
+- Bicknell's thrush, climate change and range map [(web article)](http://www.fws.gov/northeast/climatechange/stories/bicknellsthrush.html)

-**Contact:**
+## Contact

 Division of Public Affairs
 External Affairs